 Ashland, Missouri is located in Southern Boone County.
-Its population has doubled in the last 10 years from 1,275 persons in 1990 to 3707 in 2010 while still maintaining a quaint, small-town ambience.
+Its population has increased in the last 10 years from 3,707 persons in 2010 to 4774 in 2020 while still maintaining a quaint, small-town ambience.
 This quality, together with Ashland’s convenient location and excellent schools, churches and homes, make the city an attractive place to live.Some of the residents work in Ashland, others commute to Columbia and Jefferson City, both less than 15 minutes away on US 63, a four-lane divided highway.

 Ashland, Missouri - Growing Forward